vvvv666/greenfield-docs/src/guide/storage-provider/run-book/compile-dependences.md

 ### PieceStore

 Greenfield is a decentralized data storage system which uses object storage as the main data storage system.
-SP encapsulates data storage as [PieceStore](../services/piece-store.md) which provides common interfaces to be compatible with multiple data storage system.
+SP encapsulates data storage as [PieceStore](../services/piece-store.md) which provides common interfaces to be compatible with multiple data storage systems.
 Therefore, if a user wants to join SP or test the function of SP, you must use a data storage system.

 The following lists the supported data storage systems: